128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 ![CloudFormation Template](/img/aws-byol-conductor-managed-template.png)

 7. Answer the following questions to launch the deployment of an SSR.
-For a description of the parameters of the template, please refer to [Launch the Template](#launch-the-template).
+For a description of the parameters of the template, please refer to [Launch the Conductor Managed Template](#launch-the-conductor-managed-template).

 - What version of SSR software do you want to install?
 - What name do you want to give the instance?